 정보 감사합니다 맛점하세요

-When cooking, the skins of fruits and vegetables are often discarded.
-However, some foods surprisingly have several times more nutrients in their skins.
-Let's learn about fruits and vegetables that are healthier to eat with their skins on.
+When cooking, we tend to discard the peels of fruits and vegetables.
+However, some foods surprisingly contain several times more nutrients in their peels.
+Let's learn about fruits and vegetables that are healthier when eaten with their peels.

-The anthocyanin components inside sweet potato skins help eliminate active oxygen in the body.
-Sweet potato skins are also rich in beta-carotene, which, when absorbed into the body, converts to vitamin A, helping to prevent aging and boost immunity.
-Sweet potato skins contain a lot of dietary fiber, which aids in smooth bowel movements.
-Even after steaming or boiling, vitamin C remains in the starch, so eating the sweet potato with the skin on enhances its health benefits.
-If you dislike the skin becoming tough, it is good to cut the raw sweet potato into small pieces and eat it as a salad.
-To eat sweet potatoes with the skin on, you must thoroughly wash off the dirt and impurities on the skin.
-Rinse the sweet potato under running water while gently scrubbing with a soft sponge or your hand.
+The anthocyanin in sweet potato skins helps remove free radicals from the body.
+Sweet potato skins are also rich in beta-carotene, which, when absorbed by the body, converts to vitamin A, helping prevent aging and boost immunity.
+Sweet potato skins are also rich in dietary fiber, which helps smooth bowel movements.
+Even when steamed or boiled, sweet potatoes retain vitamin C in their starch, so eating them with the skin enhances their health benefits.
+If you don't like the skin to be tough, chop it into small pieces and eat it in a salad.
+If you plan to eat sweet potatoes with their skins, be sure to thoroughly wash them of any dirt or foreign matter.
+This can be done by gently rubbing the sweet potatoes with a soft sponge or your hands under running water.

-The skin of the pumpkin is rich in antioxidants called phenolic acids, which are not found in the flesh.
-Phenolic acids help prevent aging, improve blood circulation, and are effective in preventing cardiovascular diseases.
-Therefore, it is good to steam and eat the pumpkin with the skin on, or to gather the skins, dry them for about 3-4 days, and then brew them into tea.
-Not only the skin but also the seeds of the pumpkin are rich in nutrients.
-Pumpkin seeds contain calcium and magnesium, which are beneficial for strengthening bones, nerves, and muscles, making them good for growing children and the elderly.
-It is recommended to wash the pumpkin seeds thoroughly, dry them, and then peel and eat them.
+The peel of a sweet pumpkin is rich in antioxidants and phenolic acids, which the flesh lacks.
+Phenolic acids are effective in preventing aging, promoting blood circulation, and preventing cardiovascular disease.
+Therefore, it's best to steam and eat sweet pumpkin with the peel, or collect it separately, dry it for 3-4 days, and then brew it into tea.
+The seeds of a sweet pumpkin are also nutritious, not just the peel.
+Pumpkin seeds contain calcium and magnesium, making them beneficial for growing children and the elderly, who need to strengthen their bones, nerves, and muscles.
+It's recommended to wash and dry pumpkin seeds thoroughly before eating them.

 ◇Onion

-Onion skins contain antioxidant compounds called flavonoids, which are 30 to 40 times more abundant than in the onion flesh.
-Flavonoids reduce vascular inflammation and eliminate reactive oxygen species that cause cell aging, thereby preventing age-related dementia and Parkinson's disease.
-Another antioxidant component, quercetin, lowers blood cholesterol levels and keeps blood vessels clean.
-Since onion skins are difficult to eat directly, it is recommended to boil onions with their skins in water to make broth or dry and grind them into powder for consumption.
+Onion skins contain 30 to 40 times more flavonoids, an antioxidant, than the flesh itself.
+Flavonoids reduce vascular inflammation and eliminate free radicals that cause cell aging, preventing dementia and Parkinson's disease.
+Quercetin, another antioxidant, lowers blood cholesterol levels and cleanses blood vessels.
+Because onion skins are difficult to eat raw, you can brew them in water to make a broth, or dry them and eat them as a powder.

 ◇Apple

-The anthocyanins that give apple skins their red color are rich in antioxidants that protect the body's health from active enzymes and have the effect of strengthening lung function.
-The dietary fiber pectin in apple skins helps facilitate gastrointestinal movement and prevents constipation.
-Additionally, apple skins contain ursolic acid, which helps prevent obesity and regulate blood sugar levels.
-However, it is safer to cut off the apple stem before eating, as pesticides often remain on it.
+Anthocyanins, which give apple peels their red color, are rich in antioxidants that protect the body from enzyme activity and have the effect of strengthening lung function.
+Pectin, a dietary fiber found in apple peels, helps prevent constipation by promoting digestive activity.
+Apple peels also contain ursolic acid, which helps prevent obesity and regulate blood sugar levels.
+However, it's safer to eat apples after cutting off the stems, as they often contain pesticide residue.

-Both the outer and inner shells of peanuts are rich in nutrients.
-The outer shell of peanuts is abundant in luteolin, which helps reduce brain inflammation and improve memory.
-The outer shell should be thoroughly washed and then steeped in boiling water to make tea.
-The red inner shell of peanuts is rich in antioxidants such as catechins, making it effective in preventing diseases including cancer.
-It also contains a large amount of fiber, which provides a feeling of fullness and promotes intestinal movement.
-If the texture of the inner shell is difficult to eat, it can be steamed or added to rice.
-According to the Rural Development Administration, rice cooked with peanuts (10%) contains twice the amount of antioxidants, protein, and minerals compared to regular rice.
+Peanuts are rich in nutrients, both in their outer and inner skins.
+Peanut skins are rich in luteolin, which helps reduce brain inflammation and improve memory.
+Wash the outer skins thoroughly, steep them in boiling water, and drink as tea.
+The red inner skins of peanuts are rich in antioxidants, including catechins, which are effective in preventing diseases such as cancer.
+They are also rich in fiber, which provides a feeling of fullness and promotes bowel movement.
+If you find the inner skins too heavy for texture or other reasons, you can steam them or mix them with rice.
+According to the Rural Development Administration, rice cooked with peanuts (10% peanuts) has twice the antioxidant, protein, and mineral content of regular rice.

 =================

-Onions are said to be good for making broth.
+They say onions are good for making broth.